josephHelfenbein/travel-amulet/README.md

 > **Note:** The Python API for vector search can be accessed [here](https://github.com/YashedP/travel-amulet-backend-server).
 You can deploy this API to a background server or use the link directly in your project.

 5. If you want to use Sign in with Google or GitHub, you'll need to set up those services.
 Sign in with Google can be set up at [https://console.cloud.google.com](https://console.cloud.google.com), and GitHub at [https://github.com/settings/developers](https://github.com/settings/developers).
-6. To get the places, flights and hotels for results working, you'll need to get an API key from [https://developers.google.com/maps](https://developers.google.com/maps).
+6. To get the places, flights and hotels for results working, you'll need to get an API key from [https://developers.google.com/maps](https://developers.google.com/maps), and an API key from [https://developers.amadeus.com](https://developers.amadeus.com).
 7. Clone the repo
    ```sh
    git clone https://github.com/josephHelfenbein/travel-amulet.git